Ed Herring

-Ed Herring was a British artist who had an international career in the late 1960s and early 1970s.
+Ed Herring (26 February 1945 - 23 November 2003) was a British artist who had an international career in the late 1960s and early 1970s.
 He is generally considered to be a conceptual artist.

+Early life and education

-Born on 26 February 1945 in Southport, Lancashire (Northwest England), son of a telephone engineer, he was christened Albert Edward George.
-He studied art at Harris School for Art, Preston (Foundation course, 1962-1963); Manchester School of Art (Fine Art degree, 1963-1966); Central School of Art in London (post-graduate study in print, 1966–67).
+Born on 26 February 1945 in Southport, Lancashire (in northwest England), son of a telephone engineer, he was christened Albert Edward George.
+He studied art at Harris School for Art, Preston (Foundation course, 1962-1963), Manchester School of Art (Fine Art degree, 1963-1966), Central School of Art in London (post-graduate study in print, 1966–67).

 He taught in a number of institutions in Manchester and London.
 Sonia Boyce, MBE, was amongst his Foundation Course students at East Ham College of Technology (later to become Newham Community College).

-He died in France in 2003.

 Works: a summary

 Herring first concentrated on modest-scale installation work in the landscape, that explored the subtle relationship of human intervention with nature.
 It is this dialogue with the elements that distinguishes Herring from earlier experiments with chance, of the kind done by Dada and Surrealist artists.
 The intimate scale of the art work also marks Herring from Land Art done in the US.
 Photography was used to document the work, a method Herring used up until 1970.
 This date marks a shift away from the seduction of visual imagery towards work based on words, ideas and acts.
 The artist's interest lay particularly in communication, in coding and decoding.
 He was close to Keith Arnatt and Terry Atkinson in terms of politics of art as well as friendship.
 All his work questions the rôle of art and art galleries as well as the relationship of the art work to its audience.
 Some of his work is now in the Tate Britain Museum, London.

 Herring withdrew from the art scene in 1973, removing all his work then held in the Nigel Greenwood Gallery, London.
 He preferred to work as a teacher, considering this a more honest way of working than being part of the art market "circus".
 In doing so he disappeared not only from the art scene but from art history.
 Herring's importance has since been re-affirmed by the Tate Britain's purchase of seven pieces of his work in 2012.